 How low is lower, though, continues to be a mystery!

-the connectors) or unraveling and bulging is stainless steel hoses.
+(2) Regular inspection may be the key to minimizing your risk.
+Look for rust on the connectors, unusual bulges in rubber hoses (especially near the connectors) or unraveling and bulging is stainless steel hoses.
 Of course, if there is any leaking whatsoever replace the hose immediately!

 How to replace your washing machine hoses...